 Blocked open views

 Additionally, you can discover how much view the apartment building could potentially lose and if there are concrete plans to build on those empty lots.
-While taller buildings may not be built, it is a good idea to know it’s a possibility before you purchase that apartment space.
+While taller buildings may not be built, it is a good idea to know it’s a possibility before you purchase the apartment.

-Additionally, you can filter your search by indicating how you usually travel (by transit, car, bike, or walk) to ensure the listings that show up for you are catered toward your commute style.
+It is important to do your own research to avoid spending too much time commuting.
+With Localize, every listing has a tab where you can look at nearby transit options, including how long it’ll take you to reach your office from that place.
+Additionally, you can filter your search by indicating how you usually like to travel (by subway, bus, car, bike, or walking) to ensure the listings that show up for you are catered toward your commute style.

 Natural light in apartment

 Most people want an apartment with plenty of natural light, but that factor can be difficult to determine based on photos alone.
 Even in-person visits can be misleading, since the time of day you show up to the listing matters here.

 For instance, north-facing windows don’t usually get direct sunlight.
 However, east-facing ones will get morning light, west-facing ones will get afternoon light, and south-facing ones get light for most of the day.
 If you’re someone who often works from home, having natural light during the day can be a great thing.
 Especially in the winter when the sun isn’t out for very long!

 While many apartment descriptions will tell you that a place gets a lot of light, sometimes they exaggerate.
 A simple way to know how much natural light a space gets is by using Localize!
 All of our NYC listings include the amount of light your potential new home gets.
 You can also filter listings for ones with good sunlight to narrow down your search.

 High levels of noise can be a downside that potential buyers don’t notice until after they’ve moved in.
 Maybe the place is near a popular bar or club—but there are also less obvious issues like nearby planes and helicopters.